plinscho/libasm/README.md

 - How to manage parameters
 - How to return results
 - How to manage memory

+An assembly program can be divided into three sections:
+- The data section (section.data)
+    > It's used for declaring initialized data or constants.
+This data does not change at runtime.
+- The bss section (section.bss)
+    > It's used for declaring variables.
+- The text section (section.text)
+    > It's used for keeping actual code.
+It has to begin with the declaration "global _start"

 To start creating similitued with out beloved friend C, we will start by understanding how to operate with arguments passed into a function.